kennethleungty/Finance-LLMs/README.md

 ### 📚 Compilation Context
-Large Language Models are revolutionizing financial services — from banking and trading to compliance and asset management.
+From banking and trading to compliance and asset management, LLMs are reshaping the way financial services operate.

-This repo is your go-to hub for finance-focused LLMs: curated models, real-world use cases, and the latest AI x Finance innovations driving the industry's next leap forward.
+This repository is a central resource for finance-focused LLMs—featuring curated models, practical applications, and cutting-edge developments at the intersection of AI and finance.

-If you know of examples of LLMs used in the finance industry that should be added to this repository, feel free to submit a **pull request** or open an **issue**!
+Have a great example of LLMs in the financial sector?
+Contribute by opening a **pull request** or submitting an **issue**.

 [![Contributions Welcome!](https://img.shields.io/badge/Contributions-Welcome-brightgreen?style=for-the-badge)](./CONTRIBUTING.md)
 ___